 Injectable properties Description mounts Keys in the map are URL prefixes under which the flow component is mapped.
-Values are org.araneaframework.Message factories of type java.util.Map<string, mountcontext.messagefactory=""></string,> MountContext.MessageFactory-producing messages that generate component hierarchy for serving wanted content.
+Values are org.araneaframework.Message factories of type

+Injectable properties Description java.util.Map <string, MountContext.MessageFactory></string, MountContext.MessageFactory-producing messages that generate component hierarchy for serving wanted content.

-3.5.19.
+3.5.18.
 Root Flow Container

 Java class: RootFlowContainerWidget

 Default configuration name: araneaRootFlowContainer

 Provides: RootFlowContext, FlowContext

 Depends on: -

 See Section 2.8.3, "FlowContext" for purpose and philosophy behind FlowContext.
-RootFlowContext is same as FlowContext, but allows to access the root flow container at any time.
+RootFlowContext is same as FlowContext, but allows acces to the root flow container at any time.
+Remember that RootFlowContext is the topmost flow context that everything else depends on.
+One can find it from the Environment.